delanyodevio/griotdigest/posts/2020-05-27-vanity-upon-vanity.md

 caption: Funeral rites
 publishAt: 2020-05-27T04:24:06.924Z
 keywords: Culture, funerals, dead, families.
+---

-summary: Our culture and traditions make us unique as Africans for that matter Ghanaians.
+Our culture and traditions make us unique as Africans for that matter Ghanaians.
 The way we dress, look, talk, our food, our morals, rituals, etc differentiates us from others.
----

 Even as Ghanaians, we are differentiated by our tribes therefore we may do the same thing but in different ways.